TankEngine-ish/property_management_system_infrastructure/README.md

 This design follows the AWS well-architected framework by placing public-facing components in the public subnet while keeping my critical infrastructure in the private subnet.

+### Enabling encryption by default

+Encryption by default allows me to ensure that all new EBS volumes created in my account are always encrypted, even if I don’t specify **encrypted=true** request parameter.
+I have the option to choose the default key to be AWS managed or a key that I create.
+If I use IAM policies that require the use of encrypted volumes, I can use this feature to avoid launch failures that would occur if unencrypted volumes were inadvertently referenced when an instance is launched.

 ### Security Groups

 My *Security Group Architecture* implements the principle of least privilege: